Christian-QA/redfern-dnd-website/README.md

 The app can be run on an App Engine on [GCP](https://console.cloud.google.com/).
 An App Engine already exists for this application to be accessed from other devices, though accessibility is subject to change for as long as the project remains in the pre-beta stages.
 For now, a local or self-hosted GCP App Engine is the recommended option, and mandatory if you wish to develop this app further.

 To run the application on your local machine, use a terminal of your choice (Windows Command Prompt is recommended) and enter 'mvn spring-boot:run'.
 This will initialise the server and allocate a server port (8181 by default) to the application.
 This server port can be accessed by searching 'localport:8181' in your browser.
+(Warning: there is currently no way to terminate the application from command prompt.
+For the earlier releases, running the application through IntelliJ IDEA or Eclipse IDE is strongly recommended).

 Once the server is running, you can access the web application as a user.
 Upon accessing the application on your browser, you will be taken to the Mesa Home Page (index.html) displays basic information about the application relating to the scenario it's based off.